 - The metrics themselves must be correct and should not be meddled with.
 The infrastructure and the model must be set up such that the metrics are not artificially skewed from external factors.
 This can be things like APIs interacting with the model, or latency that might affect the integrity of the time series data and make smaller errors look like problems that last longer than they actually did.

 - Model performance can be affected by factors such as security and the quality of infrastructure.
 Such factors may not affect the model directly but their effects can slowly creep-in.
 For example, a host instance with high latency can lead to very slow transfers or even data loss in extreme cases which can complicate the metrics of the model.
 An instance with too many open ports for exchange can be a security threat and can possibly meddle with the integrity of the metrics.

 From deployment to governance to security, DataTron has it all.
 Super Excited about Datatron?
 Or not convinced yet?
 Check out our website and schedule a walkthrough with us right away!

-This Whitepaper was written by Sohit Miglani.
+This blog post was written by Sohit Miglani.
 Connect with me here:

 - Connect with me on LinkedIn here.
 (Also send a note when you connect so that I know you read this article)

 - Follow me on Medium here.